GSORB-SLAM: Gaussian Splatting SLAM benefits from ORB features and Transmittance information

-First, we select the adjacency ${n_a}$ frames and the optimized ${n_b}$ frames to add to RF set $\mathcal{R}$.
-The adjacency frames increase the probability of the current viewpoint being selected, as the current viewpoint requires more optimization for tracking.
-Additionally, the optimized frames are included due to the presence of the backend pose optimization thread.
+Initially, we select the adjacency ${n_a}$ frames and the optimized ${n_b}$ frames to augment the RF set $\mathcal{R}$.
+The adjacency frames enhance the probability of training that includes the current viewpoint, as this viewpoint necessitates additional optimization for tracking.
+Furthermore, the optimized frames are added due to the presence of the backend pose optimization thread.

-Secondly, a window $W$ is initialized with the current frame $f_{1}$.
-To improve the efficiency and quality of selection, candidate frames $F_{c}$ are prioritized from the co-visibility graph.
-If $OG({f_{top(W)}},{f_{j}} ) < \beta_1$, then $f_{j}$ (${j\in F_{c}}$) will be added to the window and also to $\mathcal{R}$, until $F_{c}$ has been fully traversed.
-The $top(\cdot)$ is the index of the newly added frame.
-The window $W$ can prevent approximately identical viewpoints from the co-visibility graph from being repeatedly added, as weak tracking continuously generates new keyframes.
-Additionally, since some keyframes are not present in the co-visibility graph, candidate frames $F_{k}$ will be selected by sorting the keyframes based on their timestamps.
-These $F_{k}$ will then be added to $\mathcal{R}$ according to the overlap graph $OG{({f_{1}},{f_{j}})_{j \in F_{k}}}> \beta_2$.
-It is worth noting that the number of frames added in this part does not exceed $n_s$.